 3. Credit transfer

-We offer two types of summer school programmes: credit bearing and non-credit bearing (practice-based).
-Our credit bearing programmes are accredited at 15 university credits.
+We offer two types of International Summer School programmes: we offer credit and non-credit bearing (practice-based).
+Our credit-bearing programmes are accredited at 15 university credits.
 This is normally equivalent to 7.5 ECTS or 3 US credits.
 However, it is up to your home institution to decide how much credit is awarded.
 We can provide the programme specification and any other additional information required by your home institution.

-Students who are unable to demonstrate the required competence in the English language are welcome to attend the programme on a non-credit bearing basis.
-Upon successful completion of the programme you will be awarded a Certificate of Attendance.
+Students who are unable to demonstrate the required competence in the English language welcome to attend the programme on a non-credit bearing basis.
+Upon successful completion of the programme, you will be awarded a Certificate of Attendance.

 4. Withdrawals and non-attendance

 4.1 If you wish to withdraw from your course, your request should be made in writing and sent to email@example.com.

 4.2 If your written request is received more than eight weeks before the start of the course, you will be entitled to a full refund, minus an administration charge of £50.